Province of Castellón: Geography

-Castellón's capital is Castellón de la Plana.
-The province had a population of 579,962 at the start of 2019, 30% of whom were residing in the capital, 60% in its metropolitan area, and 85% along the coastline.
-As of the 2011 Census, the population had grown to 594,423 people, but has since declined.
-The province, and in particular its idle large airport, has become a symbol of the wasteful spending prior to the 2008-14 Spanish financial crisis.

-It is a bilingual territory whose inhabitants speak both Spanish and the local co-official language Valencian.

-Other major cities of the province include Vila-real, Borriana, La Vall d'Uixó and Vinaròs.
-There are 135 municipalities in Castellón; see List of municipalities in Castellón.

 Castellón is the home of Penyagolosa, the highest mountain of the province and the second highest one in the Valencian Community.
 It is widely considered to be one of the most emblematic Valencian mountains.

 The Greenwich Meridian (the Prime Meridian) passes through the province; there are localities with commemorative monuments such as La Pobla Tornesa, Castellón or Almassora (Paseo Marítimo), and in Castellon it intersects the 40th parallel, and the exact point can be visited at the Meridian Park.

-Population development

-The historical population is given in the following chart: